darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 venter.audio.offload.size.kb=4096<br>
 venter.audio.offload.buffer.size.kb=8192<br>

+### First found the 0.5% of True Native Mode code.
 I remember when I first found the True Native Mode code, I was like ooh what's that.<br>

 ### What is True Native Mode on a computer?